kevydotvinu/beautiful/_posts/2018-01-01-Iptables-A-simple-use-case.md

      sudo iptables -t nat -A PREROUTING -j DNAT -p tcp --dport 22 --destination 125.99.121.62 --to-destination 192.168.1.2

- * --dport: port of Ubuntu machine
+ * dport: port of Ubuntu machine
- * --destination: IP of Ubuntu machine
+ * destination: IP of Ubuntu machine
- * --to-destination: IP of Fedora machine
+ * to-destination: IP of Fedora machine

 ### Conclusion
 We have gone through very little possibilities of iptables here.
 This knowledge is more enough to turn your unused PC or inexpensive dedicated PC such as Raspberry Pi into a full functioning home router.
 I have been using DIY home router for the past some years.
 If you could find any doubts, do not hesitate to ask me in the comment box below.